-The Committee began its review of the Annual Report on 13 June 2023.
-The review process adopted by the Committee was agreed upon through consensus by the Members and a summary of the process is as follows:
+The Committee began its review of the Annual Report on 16th of August 2023.
+The review process adopted by the Committee was agreed upon through consensus by the Members to review the report and a summary of this is as follows.